HSiddiqui-hue/MSE800-Python-Exercises/README.md

 # MSE800 – Python Exercises

-This repository contains all weekly Python activities for the MSE800 (Master of Software Engineering) course.
-Each week is organised into its own folder with clearly named files for each activity.

-# MSE800 – Python Exercises
 This repository contains all Python activities for **Week 1 and Week 2** of the MSE800 (Master of Software Engineering) course.
 The tasks include data types, gross pay calculation, recursion, debugging, and requirements management.